Albert0i/mariadb-vss-chinese/README.4.md

 #### Epilogue
 "Study things carefully and you will see their difference.
 More importantly is to know WHY they are different.
 For everything has a reason.. "

+"It's a kind of superstitious, superstitious in science and betrayal of common sense..."

 [Modern Redis Crash Course: Backend with Express, TypeScript and Zod]()